-Please remember, to receive Non-Network Benefits, you must obtain Prior Authorization from Blue Cross and Blue Shield of Texas for all outpatient therapeutic treatments before scheduled services are received or, for non-scheduled services, within 48 hours or as soon as is reasonably possible.
-If Prior Authorization from Blue Cross and Blue Shield of Texas is not obtained, you will be responsible for paying all charges and no Benefits will be paid.
+To receive Non-Network Benefits, you must obtain Prior Authorization from Blue Cross and Blue Shield of Texas for all outpatient therapeutic treatments before scheduled services are received or, for non-scheduled services, within 48 hours or as soon as is reasonably possible.
+If Prior Authorization from Blue Cross and Blue Shield of Texas is not obtained, you are responsible for paying all charges and Benefits will not be paid.